I always wanted an hour-glass figure. It was all I could think about. I would binge exercise and go on diets for months at a time.

 - Writing my thoughts down when I am angry

 - Spending time with the people who love, support, and motivate me

 - Being active in my self-care and self-love journey, by doing things that make me happy (taking long baths, giving myself a pedicure, dancing around my living room, blogging, and spending time with my daughter)

-Here are some small steps that I have incorporated in my daily routine to develop healthier habits (check out my post A Healthy Mind: the story of a thick girl to read more:
+Here are some small steps that I have incorporated in my daily routine to develop healthier habits and to lose weight (check out my post A Healthy Mind: the story of a thick girl to read more):